Uganda and Coffee

-Traditionally, African coffees which take the spotlight are countries that produce exceptional, bold cups like Ethiopia, Kenya, Tanzania, and Rwanda.
+Traditionally, African coffees which take the spotlight are countries that produce exceptional, bold cups like Ethiopia, Kenya, Tanzania, Rwanda and Uganda.

 However, Uganda Coffee, while regularly overlooked by the typical coffee drinker, has been quietly making its debut in the specialty coffee industry.